Housing Selection & Waitlist Frequently Asked Questions

 What do I do if I believe I received the incorrect number of housing points or should have received a lottery number?

-Stop by the HUB Desk to complete an appeal on or before Wednesday, April 10 to allow time to review your appeal and print a new ticket (if applicable).
+Stop by the Student Life office (lower level of the HUB) to complete an appeal on or before Friday, April 3 to allow time to review your appeal and print a new ticket (if applicable).

 Can I retain my room?